- Accredited as an Employment Law Specialist by the Law Society of Scotland.

 Over the years I have built up a good reputation amongst my peers and Employment Tribunal judges.
 I have been described as being a formidable but very fair adversary, which I think sums me up well.

 Acted for the Claimant in an Employment Tribunal claim in which one of the biggest awards for unfair dismissal in Scotland was made.

 Represented an academic institution where I successfully defended a long-running and acrimonious discrimination claim made against the institution.

 I act on a regular basis for a professional association representing primary school head teachers, depute heads and principal teachers, advising on discipline, grievance, strike action and employment tribunal claims.

-I was recently appointed to the panel of legal advisers to a regulatory body which has 198,000 registered members.
+I have served on the panel of legal advisers to a regulatory body which has 198,000 registered members.
 The panel advises the regulatory body on their legal position in professional disciplinary matters.

-I have a particular interest in Church law and practice.
+I have a particular interest in Regulatory Law and in Church Law and practice.